By: Georgette Eva

 Edgar Allan Poe has a way of haunting your head for days.
 I had to climb into my sister’s bed after I read The Masque of the Red Death and then later Annabel Lee.
 Yes, I know, if one short story already scared me, why keep reading his works?
 Well, I was 11 and clearly a glutton for terror.

-During a festival in some Italian city, the narrator, Montresor, leads Fortunato down into the catacombs for some rare wine, an Amontillado.
+During a festival in some Italian city, the narrator, Montresor, leads a guest named Fortunato down into the catacombs for some rare wine, an Amontillado.
 As they go further down, you realize that things really won’t end well for one of them.

 Poe always sets you at unease with his descriptions and repetition, and the exactness in which he captures the catacombs makes it especially eerie: “[w]e passed through a range of low arches, descended, passed on, and descending again, arrived at a deep crypt, in which the foulness of the air caused our flambeux rather to glow than flame.”